Joshpnguyen/CS361-Content-Generator/README.txt

 CS 361 Content Generator Program

-This program is to be run using Python3
+This program is to be run in Python3

 Necessary Python Packages/Modules:
 -BeautifulSoup4